Book of Mormon: Conceptual emergence

 According to Joseph Smith, in 1823, when he was seventeen years old, an angel of God named Moroni appeared to him and said that a collection of ancient writings was buried in a nearby hill in present-day Wayne County, New York, engraved on golden plates by ancient prophets.
-The writings were said to describe a people whom God had led from Jerusalem to the Western Hemisphere 600 years before the birth of Jesus.
+The writings were said to describe a people whom God had led from Jerusalem to the Western Hemisphere around 600 years before the birth of Jesus.
 Smith said this vision occurred on the evening of September 21, 1823, and that on the following day, via divine guidance, he located the burial location of the plates on this hill and was also instructed by Moroni to meet him at the same hill on September 22 of the following year to receive further instructions, which repeated annually until 1827.
 By the following night, Smith had told his entire immediate family about this angelic encounter and his brother William reported that the family "believed all he [Joseph Smith] said" about the angel and plates.